top of page

 Saoirse now stayed in Barcelona almost all the time, and Roman would fly in and out for a couple of days each month.
 They never talked about it, this new order, never decided together on the ridiculous schedule, but one day, it simply was.

 The Barcelona villa moved completely different from how it was when Amancio and Allegra ruled it.
-Roman’s reign was disinfected, clocked, and quietly efficient precision.
+Roman’s reign was disinfected and quietly efficient precision.
 The twins’ monitors chimed every four hours, bottles were sterilized on schedule, the new housekeeper moved like breath itself, omnipresent, unobtrusive.
 Even the sunlight seemed filtered through invisible hands.
 The central air stayed fixed at 22 degrees, the number Roman had chosen for optimal infant regulation.

 After Amancio’s death, all the houses changed temperature, the security staff tripled, new faces appeared in the rotation, men in dark linen uniforms and earpieces, men who bowed to Roman and kept their eyes lowered.
 In Madrid, Isabella spoke to her less and less, and the chefs began plating every meal with an almost ceremonial symmetry.